Dress shoes with white soles are a lot more popular today than they were a decade ago, and it isn’t hard to understand why:

 Hush Puppies

-Another brand that’s long been known for comfortable, casual shoes, these Oxfords from Hush Puppies have a thick, comfortable white sole and some (very) light broguing on the upper.
+Another brand that’s long been known for comfortable, casual shoes, these Oxfords from Hush Puppies have a thick, comfortable white sole and come in a versatile carmel color.

 Johnston & Murphy